seizue/auto-report-generator/README.md

 - **One-Click Add**: Add suggested tasks with a single click
 - **Keyword Extraction**: Discover common themes in your work

-**Setup**: All AI providers are free with no credit card required.
-See [AI_SETUP.md](backend/AI_SETUP.md) for API key setup.
-Works perfectly without any API keys using heuristic analysis.

 ### AI Fallback System
 The report generator includes a resilient multi-provider AI system that ensures reports are always generated with insights: